YubicoLabs/yed-spoke-example/README.md

 ## Action outputs
 ---
-Use Action Outpus to return data from the action to Flow Designer.
-The Script Output variables we just defined are intentially "private" to the action and are intended for use by scripts or other action steps (this, the camel case naming convention).
+Use Action Outputs to return data from the action to Flow Designer.
+The Script Output variables we just defined are intentionally "private" to the action and are intended for use by scripts or other action steps (this, the camel case naming convention).

 The same naming considerations we used for Action Inputs also apply to Action Outputs.
 Outputs should always be human readable, use natural language, and should not contain underscores or use variable naming conventions like camelCase.